ramboloc/HDU_CPO_2021/README.md

 ## Design notes

-- The elements contained in the list converted by dictionary should be key value pairs.
+- The elements in the list converted by dictionary should be key value pairs.
 - The input of from_list should also be a list which elements are key value pairs.